 If you need more American Airlines miles, consider cards like:

-- Citi American Airlines Executive – 50,000 American Airlines miles after spending $5,000 in purchases within the first 3 months of account opening
+- Citi AAdvantage Executive World Elite Mastercard – 50,000 American Airlines miles after spending $5,000 in purchases within the first 3 months of account opening

-- Citi American Airlines Platinum Select – 60,000 American Airlines miles after spending $3,000 in purchases within the first 3 months of opening your account (limited-time offer)
+- Citi AAdvantage Platinum Select World Elite Mastercard – 60,000 American Airlines miles after spending $3,000 in purchases within the first 3 months of opening your account (limited-time offer)

 - Barclaycard American Airlines Aviator Red – 40,000 American Airlines bonus miles after your first purchase and payment of annual fee within the first 90 days of account opening